-In regard to Finding 4, identified General Plan Policies indicate that the project proposal conflicts with the Fresno County General Plan.
+The General Plan Policy LU-A.6 and LU-A.7 indicate that the project proposal conflicts with the Fresno County General Plan.
 The identified policies provide guidance in the preservation of agriculturally viable parcels.
 The underlying zone district of AL-20 requires that the minimum parcel size of the property by 20 acres.
 Staff would like to note that due to the parcels dual zoning, the existing parcel currently does not meet the minimum parcel requirements of both the AL-20 Zone District and R-C-40 Zone District.
 The proposed parcel is located solely in the AL-20 Zone District.
-The project proposal would further split the site and create additional nonconforming parcels, there staff cannot make Finding 4.
+The project proposal would further split the site and create additional nonconforming parcels.